In this Guide

 One of the small highlights of this model is the vibration pads on the feet.
 If you do your paintwork on a concrete floor, it really cuts down on the juddering sensation.

-It’s covered by a refreshingly long 4-year warranty for consumers!
+It’s covered by a refreshingly long 4-year warranty for consumers, a great plus even if with this quality it ranks among the best air compressors!
 That’s four times the coverage you get on the Rolair.
-North Star provide great service as well and will overnight replacement parts to you in case you have issues.
+North Star provides great service as well and will overnight replacement parts to you in case you have issues.
 Commercial users get 2 years of equally impressive coverage.

 It requires an industrial power hookup at 230V.
 That’s not something all DIYer’s have, even though it’s common in professional shops or ambitious DIYer’s workspaces.